About

 You can tell Input Director to ignore these other systems by switching to the "Global Preferences" tab,

-clicking the "Suppress Warning Messages" button down the bottom and checking the option "Hide warnings about receiving messages from older versions of Input Director".
+clicking the "Manage Warning Messages" button down the bottom and checking the option \"Hide warnings about receiving messages from older versions of Input Director".

 Return to top